hassio-addons/addon-unifi/README.md

 single-click installation and run solution for Home Assistant, allowing users to get their network up, running, and updated, easily.

-Since version 1.0.0 of this addon, only 64-bit architectures are supported.

 [:books: Read the full add-on documentation][docs]

 ## Support